DragonMinded/libdragon/README.md

 4. Run `./build-toolchain.sh` from the `tools` directory, let it build and install the toolchain.
 The process will take a while depending on your computer (1 hour is not unexpected).
-5. Install libpng-dev if not already installed.
-6. Make sure that you still have the `N64_INST` variable pointing to the correct directory where the toolchain was installed (`echo $N64_INST`).
+5. Make sure that you still have the `N64_INST` variable pointing to the correct directory where the toolchain was installed (`echo $N64_INST`).
-7. Run `./build.sh` at the top-level.
+6. Run `./build.sh` at the top-level.
 This will install libdragon, its tools, and also build all examples.

 You are now ready to run the examples on your N64 or emulator.